encryptogroup/MOTION/README.md

 subdirectory or use `make -C`:

 * `make clean` - clean everything
-* `make -C src/abycore clean` - clean only the ABY-N library
+* `make -C src/abycore clean` - clean only the MOTION library
 * `make -C src/examples clean` - clean only the examples
 * `make -C src/test clean` - clean only the test application
 * `make -C extern clean` - clean only the built dependencies